Entering the Antrum

 In 2014 Peter Knight and Graziano Ferrari removed the trash that was presumably left by the 2003 film crew.

 Robert Temple & Michael Baigent descended together in 2001.
 Official permission had been granted after 20 years of delicate negotiation.
 Robert Temple later made a film aired by National Geographic in 2003.

 Today access is hazardous, requiring a tall ladder.

 Majoring on cheap sensationalism, Director Bruce Burgess and front man Andrew Gough filmed at Baia in 2014 as part of the ‘Forbidden History’ series.

-They concluded that the pure Roman site at Lake Avernus, often described historically as the site of the Oracle of the Cumaean Sybil, better suited their notion of what the Oracle of the Dead should be.
+They concluded that the purely Roman military site at Lake Avernus, often described historically as the site of the Oracle of the Cumaean Sybil, better suited their notion of what the Oracle of the Dead should be.

 Historian Michael Scott and front man Alexander Armstrong briefly explored the tunnels in an episode of Italy’s Invisible Cities.